ronakg/awesome-flickr-gallery-plugin/README.txt

 == Upgrade Notice ==

+= 2.6.2 =
+- [Bug Fix] Pagination broken on multisite wordpress deployment
+- [Bug Fix] Gallery doesn't load inside sidebar widget on some themes
+- [Bug Fix] Pagination and Gallery Width options doesn't appear in "Default Settings for References" box on admin pages
+- [Enhancement] Minor UI improvement for galleries displayed with Square and Thumbnail size photos

 = 2.6.1 =
 - Added a configuration option to control width of the gallery for better flexibility.
 - Added a configuration option to enale/disable pagination.
 This helps if you want to insert the gallery into a sidebar widget.